oxquantum-repo/diraq-ares-predicting-error-causation/README.md

 conda activate error-causation
 ```

-3. `cd` into the cloned repo `diraq-ares-predicting-error-causation`
+3. `cd` into the cloned repo directory `diraq-ares-predicting-error-causation/`

 4. Install the required packages using pip